avysel/ethereum-getting-started/README.md

 # Ethereum getting started

 We are going to see how set up a private Ethereum network with 3 nodes.
+We will learn how to manage an Ethereum node and deal with Ether (ETH), the Ethereum cryptocurrency.

 The steps :
 1. Install Geth (Ethereum client)